 (Not to be confused with Disaster Recovery Tests which are IT focused - for more information on DR Tests click here)

-BC exercises can be specifically focused for the Incident or senior Management Team, the Business Recovery Teams, the ICT Disaster Recovery Team or other response teams that you have defined.
+BC exercises should be focused for the Incident or Senior Management Team, the Business Recovery Teams, the IT Disaster Recovery Team or other response teams.

 - Review the current organisational structure in a crisis situation, likely threats and the plans and procedures in place to respond to and recover from an incident

 - Agree scope and objectives for the exercise

 - Develop appropriate scenarios that satisfy the exercise objectives

 - Establish an appropriate test environment

 - Ensure you have the right people at the exercise including decision makers

 - Encourage participants to take part in a hot debrief and post exercise review discussion

 - Produce an exercise outcome report clearly stating the results of the exercise and recommended actions